Jennifer Prather, MATS

 During my studies, I fell further in love with my faith through many classes, papers and research regarding Christian anthropology.
 This research led me to create an original curriculum based on Saint John Paul II’s Man and Woman He Created Them, popularly known as Theology of the Body, called Image & Gift: Christian Anthropology Based on Theology of the Body.

-My love for Christian anthropology also led me to the exciting endeavor of serving as a Research Scholar for the International Institute of Culture and Gender Studies, a position in which I currently serve.
+My love for Christian anthropology also led me to the exciting endeavor of serving as a Research Scholar for the International Institute of Culture and Gender Studies, a position I served in for three years.
+Through my work for the Institute I continued my research with a particular focus on femininity and complementarity as well as gender identity.

-In my personal formation I have been graced and enriched, but most of all have experienced the call from Jesus to work to bring Him to others through my membership in the Community of Jesus Crucified.
+In my personal formation I have been graced and enriched, but most of all have experienced the call from Jesus to work to bring Him to others through my membership of more than twenty years in the Community of Jesus Crucified.

 All these experiences have made me passionate about bringing knowledge of the Catholic faith to anyone wishing to learn more and go deeper in their journey with Jesus.